-2. Members of the Provincial Court Judicial Council
+2. Members of the Council

-In 2023, the Council was composed of the following members:
+In 2024, the Council was composed of the following members:

-- The Chief Justice of Saskatchewan, the Honourable Robert Richards (January 1-August 31), the Honourable Georgina Jackson (Acting Chief Justice, September 1-October 5, 2023), the Honourable Robert Leurer (October 6, 2023-) (chairperson); - The Chief Justice of the Court of King's Bench, the Honourable Martel Popescul; - The Chief Judge of the Provincial Court, the Honourable Shannon Metivier; - The Past-President of the Law Society of Saskatchewan, Mr. James Korpan, K.C.; - Two members appointed by the Lieutenant Governor in Council, Ms. Tracy Arno and Mr. Jason Stonechild; and - Two judges elected by the judges at a meeting of the Provincial Court en banc: the Honourable Judge Morris Baniak and the Honourable Judge Marilyn Penner.
+- The Chief Justice of Saskatchewan, the Honourable Robert Leurer (chairperson); - The Chief Justice of the Court of King's Bench, the Honourable Martel Popescul; - The Chief Judge of the Provincial Court, the Honourable Shannon Metivier; - The Past-President of the Law Society of Saskatchewan, Ms. Andrea Argue, K.C.; - Two members appointed by the Lieutenant Governor in Council, Ms. Tracy Arno (term expired December 8, 2024) and Mr. Jason Stonechild; and - Two judges elected by the judges at a meeting of the Provincial Court en banc: the Honourable Judge Michelle Marquette and the Honourable Judge Marilyn Penner.